plone/training/theming/theme-package.rst

    // include theme css as less
    @import (less) "business-casual.css";

-   // include our custom less
+   // include our custom css/less
-   @import "custom.less";
+   @import "main.less";

 Final CSS customization
 +++++++++++++++++++++++

-To make our theme look nicer, we add some CSS as follows to our ``custom.less``
+To make our theme look nicer, we add some CSS as follows to our ``main.less``
 file:

 .. code:: css

-   /* Custom LESS file that is included from the main.less file */
+   /* Custom LESS file that is included from the bundle.less file */

    .brand-name{
        margin-top: 0.5em;